-- (a) When an employee is scheduled to work a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to also schedule the employee to work the paid holiday. - (b) When the employee is scheduled off on a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to schedule the employee off the paid holiday. - (c) In the event of a scheduling conflict, 12.07 (a) will be the deciding provision. - 12.08 Lieu days shall be taken within eight (8) weeks of said day, unless otherwise mutually agreed.
+- (a) When an employee is scheduled to work a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to also schedule the employee to work the paid holiday. - (b) When the employee is scheduled off on a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to schedule the employee off the paid holiday. - (c) In the event of a scheduling conflict, 12.07 (a) will be the deciding provision. - 12.08 Lieu days, other than those addressed in Article 12.06 shall be taken within thirty (30) days of earning said day, unless otherwise mutually agreed.
 Granting of lieu days is subject to operational requirements.
-In the event that a lieu day cannot be taken within said eight (8) weeks, it shall be paid out the following pay period.
+In the event that a lieu day cannot be taken within said thirty (30) days, it shall be paid out the following pay period.